-Total units required for Minor: 21 Specific requirements are:
+Total units required for Minor: 21

-- Select two of the following: (6) - GOVT 110 Political Thought I - GOVT 111 Political Thought II - Constitutional Law (GOVT 001 or GOVT 120A equivalent) - GOVT 120B Constitutional Rights and Liberties (GOVT 001 or equivalent) GOVT 130 International Politics - GOVT 170 Public Policy Development (GOVT 001, passing score on the WPE)
+Specific requirements are:

+(6) Select two of the following:

+GOVT 110 Political Thought I

+GOVT 111 Political Thought II

+GOVT 120A Constitutional Law

+GOVT 120B Constitutional Rights & Liberties

+GOVT 130 International Politics GOVT 160 Public Policy Development

+GOVT 1 or equivalent.

 (15) Select 15 units of upper division Government or Political Science courses.
 Students may count as many as 6 units of GOVT 195, or 3 units of GOVT 195 and 3 units of GOVT 199 toward completion of the minor.
-Students may count GOVT 001, or its equivalent, towards the minor; however, no more than three units of Government courses taken to complete general education requirements may be used to complete requirements for the minor.
+Students may count 3 units of Government courses taken to complete general education requirements toward the requirements for the minor.